 We are on the cusp of great opportunities in arts, particularly with Hull being the UK City of Culture in 2017.
 We now need the right person to take this exciting venture forward.
-The Head of the School of Histories, Languages and Cultures will be a visionary and inspirational leader who will play a key role in helping us to achieve our strategic objectives.
+The Professor of Contemporary Slavery will be a visionary and inspirational leader who will play a key role in helping us to achieve our strategic objectives.
 He or she will build and enhance the University's offer in the histories, languages and cultures to fulfil our ambition of significantly growing these areas in Hull.